 There is increasing pressure for investors to be more active in their portfolio of organisations.
 With its long-term perspective the viability statement is therefore high profile and of growing importance to boards.
 So how do boards gain assurance on its adequacy?
 Perhaps it is already on the audit plan but more likely it isn’t.
 The question is, should it be?
 We believe so.

-Some heads of internal audit may consider this the realm of the external auditors.
+Some chief audit executives may consider this the realm of the external auditors.
 The Institute is confident that its internal auditors have the skills to provide assurance over the front end of the annual report; including the viability statement.

 This paper will explore what a good statement looks like, the process behind it and the provision of assurance.
 Although the Code is for the private sector, audit leaders in not-for-profit organisations will also recognise the importance of viability and the increasing transparency that stakeholders expect.